Clayton Anderson: After NASA

-In May 2022 he became the president and CEO of the Strategic Air Command & Aerospace Museum, a museum in his hometown of Ashland.
+May 2022 - June 2025, he served as the President and CEO of the Strategic Air Command & Aerospace Museum, a museum in his hometown of Ashland.

 Personal

 Anderson was born in Omaha but considers Ashland, Nebraska to be his hometown.
 Married to Susan Jane Anderson (née Harreld) of Elkhart, Indiana.
-They have two children; a son, Clayton "Cole" and a daughter, Sutton Marie.
-His mother, Alice J. Anderson, died in December 2007, shortly after his return to earth.
+They have two children, a son and a daughter.
+His mother, Alice J. Anderson, died in December 2007, shortly after his return to Earth.
 His father, John T. Anderson, is deceased.

 Like many of the other astronauts and cosmonauts, he is a licensed amateur radio operator having passed the technician class license exam in 2001 and was issued the call sign KD5PLA by the Federal Communications Commission on August 13, 2001.

 During his stay on the ISS in September 2007, he used one of the two amateur radio stations on board to talk with school children.

 Anderson is the first and only astronaut from Nebraska and was widely reported in news media as the astronaut rejected fourteen times by NASA before being accepted in 1998.
 Anderson eventually retired from NASA in January 2013 after serving fifteen years and is now in education.